The Meaning of Digital Transformation in the Retail Industry: Examples, Benefits & Trends

 - 76% said the introduction of robots in stores would improve employee productivity

-The above highlights only one area of a traditional retail business that is struggling without the help of technology—Just think of other areas at the forefront and behind the scenes of a business that can be impacted or improved by adding the right technology to your stack.
+The above highlights only one area of a traditional retail business that is struggling without the help of technology—Just think of other areas at the forefront and behind the scenes of the retail industry that can benefit from or be impacted by digital transformation and adding the right technology to your stack.

 Whether retail companies or their employees like it or not, automation is one major key to whether a business will succeed or fail in the future.

-Home Depot, Dick’s, and Walmart are just a few great examples of retailers that are embracing and prioritizing digital transformation as a means to further their business.
+Home Depot, Dick’s, and Walmart are just a few great examples of using digital transformation in retail as a means to further business.
 Hopefully, some of these examples and the reasoning behind them can inspire your company to see how digital transformation can be a means to ensure future success.

 While Ionic isn’t (yet) building robots for you to add to your store, we do specialize in technology that can impact one major area of digital transformation: web and mobile app development.